dazuma/toys/toys/docs/guide.md

 ### Activating gems

-The toys binary itself uses only two gems: **toys** and **toys-core**.
+The toys executable itself uses only two gems: **toys** and **toys-core**.
 It has no other gem dependencies.
 However, if you want to use a third-party gem in your tool, Toys provides a convenient mechanism to ensure the gem is installed.

 (Note that you generally do not use bundler when running Toys; i.e. you do not